 The Danish immigration authority has denied a Filipino mother permission to stay in Denmark with her husband and their newborn daughter, according to Ekstra Bladet.

-25-year old Christina Maramba came to Denmark in 2016 to work as an aupair and soon after she met the 31-year old Casper Olesen.
-The couple married in the final months of 2017, gave birth to a daughter and – albeit not as romantically – applied for family reunification at the Danish immigration authorities.
+The 25 year old came to Denmark in 2016 to work as an aupair and soon after she met a 31-year old Danish man.
+The couple married in the final months of 2017, gave birth to a daughter and applied for family reunification at the Danish immigration authorities.

-But Denmark wasn’t big enough for Christina Maramba.
-On Wednesday the 9th of May, a letter dropped in.
-Family reunification was denied, Christina Maramba is to return to the Philippines.
-And yesterday, on Tuesday the 15th of May, she did, leaving the two months old Sofia back in Denmark.
+But on Wednesday the 9th of May, a letter dropped in.
+Family reunification was denied, she had to return to the Philippines.
+And yesterday, on Tuesday the 15th of May, she did, leaving her two months old baby in Denmark.

-The reason for the denial was their house situation; at the moment they were living with Casper’s parents to save up money.
+The reason for the denial was their house situation; at the moment they were living with is husband’s parents to save up money.
 The immigration authorities writes;

 “By decision we have empasized that it is your spouse’s father who is noted as the renter for the contract on the property.
 Therefore it is not documented that your spouse either owns, rents or shareholds the property,” the authority writes in a document that Ekstra Bladet has obtained.